Hundreds ransack downtown Chicago businesses after shooting

 “I’ve lived here for 20 years, and it’s getting scary, because you can’t walk out now," said Alan Freeman, who lives in the downtown area.
 “You don’t know if they’re going to start with the people walking on the streets, instead of the stores.”

-Train and bus service into downtown was temporarily suspended.
-Bridges over the Chicago River were lifted, preventing travel to and from the downtown area, and state police blocked some expressway ramps into downtown.
-Access was to be restored later in the day.
+Train and bus service into downtown was temporarily suspended, and bridges over the Chicago River were lifted, preventing travel to and from the downtown area.
+Some highway ramps were also closed.
+Although those restrictions were eased later in the day, they were to be reimposed beginning Monday evening until Tuesday morning.

 On the South Side, police responded about 2:30 p.m.
 Sunday to a call about a person with a gun in the Englewood neighborhood and tried to confront someone matching his description in an alley.
 He fled from officers on foot and shot at officers, police said.